Gus Heege: Career

 The author Willa Cather gave a decidedly negative review to Heege's Rush City in the Nebraska State Journal while conceding that Yon Yonson had been a "very good comedy".
 In 1931 Cather wrote that before 1913, when her novel O Pioneers! was published, "the Swede had never appeared on the printed page in this country except in broadly humorous sketches; and the humor was based on two peculiarities: his physical strength and his inability to pronounce the letter 'J'".

 Ben Hendricks (1868-1930) was the actor most associated with Heege's Scandinavian dialect plays.
 He starred in all three of them and toured with revivals of Ole Olson until 1912, over twenty years after the play's opening.

 Later years

 In time Heege's portrayal of Swedish immigrants found both popular and critical acceptance.
 Heege died at his home in Cleveland on February 2, 1898, of kidney disease.

 After the playwright's death, the American Dramatists' Club passed the following resolution: "That in his demise the stage has been deprived of one of its truest dialectic disciples, an actor of refined quality, a pronounced genius in the depiction of Swedish and Scandinavian character, and a cheerful, charitable spirit."

-Gus Heege's final work, Amalia Mora, was a Swedish-American opera that premiered in 1901."Amalia Mora" by Gus Heege and Max Faetkenheuer www.loc.gov.
-Retrieved June 6, 2015.
-His son, Philip, also became a Broadway actor.Philip Heege ibdb.com.
-Retrieved June 06, 2015.
+Gus Heege's final work, Amalia Mora, was a Swedish-American opera that premiered in 1901.
+His son, Philip, also became a Broadway actor.